crunchmail/crunchmail-client-php/docs/entities.rst

 The requests you send via the Crunchmail PHP Client will either return collections of entities or a single entities.

-The object returned might be a generic one (class Entities\GenericEntity) or specific, like Entities\MessageEntity for the messages.
+In case of entities, the object returned might be a generic one (class Entities\GenericEntity) or specific, like Entities\MessageEntity for the messages.
 Specific entities will have special methods that abstract the use of the API.

 You will be able to access the fields returned by the API directly, using the magic properties of the entitiy: